FC Red Bull Salzburg: 2020–present

 In 2021, Salzburg had a transfer balance of €218 million for the last five seasons, behind UEFA Champions League participants Ajax (€242 million) and Benfica (more than €335 million).
 Salzburg had a positive balance in every year.
-In the 2020-21 and 2021-22 season they reached both the Championship and the Cup final.
-In the 2021-22 UEFA Champions League they reached the knock-out stage for the first time.
-In the round of 16 they played versus FC Bayern München.
+In the 2020–21 and 2021–22 seasons, they reached both the Championship and the Cup finals.
+In the 2021–22 UEFA Champions League, they reached the knock-out stage for the first time.
+In the round of 16, they played versus Bayern Munich.

+On 17 April 2024, Salzburg qualified for the 2025 FIFA Club World Cup in the United States following Arsenal's elimination from the 2023–24 UEFA Champions League.

+On 16 December 2024, Salzburg announced that they are parting ways with Head Coach, Pepijn Lijnders due to poor performances in the 2024–25 UEFA Champions League and Austrian Bundesliga where the club is chasing a 10-point deficit against the current league leaders.